knative/eventing-contrib/gitlab/README.md

 **Settings >> Integrations** in your GitLab project.
 A hook should be listed that points to your Knative cluster.

-Create a push event and check the logs of the Pod backing the `event-display`.
+Create a push event and check the logs of the Pod backing the `gitlab-event-display` knative service.
 You will see the GitLab event:

 ```
 ☁️  cloudevents.Event